 2. The bottle, the stick and the string

-The outcome of this toy is the harder the chickens peck at the bottle, the further away the bottle goes.
-This is very fun to watch especially when you have chickens at each side of the bottle and they are throwing it to each other.
+The outcome of this toy is the harder the chickens’ peck at the bottle, the further away the bottle goes.
+This is very fun to watch especially when you have chickens on each side of the bottle and they are throwing it to each other.

 3. The Ice Cold Treats

 This is not exactly a toy for your chickens but it is a good pass time and a method for them to cool off in the hot summer and that is why we at the typesofchicken.com team decided to share it with our readers in this article.

 Freeze some treats in a larger block of ice, and when your chickens are ready for their hot summer day run, present it to them.
 They will peck at the ice until they get to the treats.
 This will make your chickens safely waste their extra energy in the hot summer days.